BGorenc/WiFi_Controlled_Lightsaber/README.md

 - 1x [Wire Stripper](https://www.amazon.com/gp/product/B000JNNWQ2/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
     - A decent wire stripper will be essential, just make sure it can cut the 22,20 and 18 awg wire needed for this project.
 - 1x [Light Saber Wall Mount Base Support](https://www.google.com/search?q=light+saber+display)
-    - The mount you use is important because of the way this is constructed.
-You will want a mount that has 3 points of contact with your lightsaber.
+    - Many options available I heavily modified the one I used with a Dremel tool. **The mount you use is important because this lightsaber is constructed in a way that the blade only *rests* (doesn't "snap" together) in the hilt so it can easily be dismantled.** You will want a mount that has 3 points of contact with your lightsaber.
 Two of those points should be on the hilt, one on the top portion and one on the bottom portion.
 The blade is light so a single support will work for that.
 Just be sure to properly support the hilt.

 #### Nice To Have
 - 1x [Dremel Tool Kit](https://www.homedepot.com/p/Dremel-3000-Series-1-2-Amp-Variable-Speed-Corded-Rotary-Tool-Kit-with-25-Accessories-and-Carrying-Case-3000-1-25H/203040434)